To maintain confidentiality and safety of your data, files and folders are transferred exclusively through your devices.

 And in more detail…

 mementō application requires access to your remote storage such as Google Drive or OneDrive.
 Once that access is granted, a token is sent from the remote provider to the phone.
 The information that you have added a remote account is then encrypted and sent to servers so that your other devices can ask you to sync remote storage.
-Data on the servers cannot be accessed without the encryption key that never leaves your devices.
+Data on the servers cannot be accessed without the encryption key that lives on your devices.

 When you are adding a new device, a secure channel is established using QR codes and the keys are exchanged between the devices.
 New device can then download the information about remote storage services you use from the mementō server and decrypt them.
 Once that is done, you are asked to allow the new device to access the data on the remote service.